 Earle: I’d like to think my mental strength got me through injury rehab

-NATHAN EARLE, highly-rated winger, is powering up his bid for a long-awaited first cap after proving he has the mental strength to succeed.
+NATHAN EARLE, highly-rated winger, is powering up his bid for a long-awaited first England cap after proving he has the mental strength to succeed.

-An winner in 2014, Earle has twice overcome career-threatening injuries to prove his worth at the highest level, the latest being a complicated ACL tear in April 2019 which, combined with Covid, caused a frustrating 16-month layoff.
+An England winner in 2014, Earle has twice overcome career-threatening injuries to prove his worth at the highest level, the latest being a complicated ACL tear in April 2019 which, combined with Covid, caused a frustrating 16-month layoff.

-However, a successful return to action in August prefaced a call by England boss for his side's initial Autumn Nations Cup training camp, bringing fresh hope of national honours for 26-year-old Earle, whose determination to conquer is undimmed.
+However, a successful return to action in August prefaced a call by England boss for his side’s initial Nations Cup training camp, bringing fresh hope of national honours for 26-year-old Earle, whose determination to conquer is undimmed.

-Earle told The Rugby Paper: “I did the first training camp in October and it was brilliant to be back in that environment after a two-year absence and good to be with Eddie again.
+Earle told The Paper: “I did the first training camp in October and it was brilliant to be back in that environment after a two-year absence and good to be with Eddie again.

 “Any time in that environment is valuable and it puts me in a bit of a position now where I’m back on his radar and, if I play well, I can finally get that first cap.